 He continued writing annual editions of the Almanack for 25 years, until 1758.
 They have now all been combined into this book, where I discovered that he had a poetic and humorous side to himself.

-In case you're wondering, Almanac was spelled ending with a “k” in those days.
+In case you're wondering, Almanac was spelled with a 'k' at the end in those days.
 That’s not a typo.
-English spelling is a very dynamic thing.
+English spelling can be confusing.
 We run into trouble with so many things.
-For example, I could have said, “Almanac was spelt with a 'k'.”
+For example, I could have said, “Almanac was spelt with a 'k' at the end.”

-Poor Richard's Almanack is also where I found many of his thought-provoking sayings and adages, such as the following quote from his first edition:
+Poor Richard's Almanack is also where I found many of Franklin's thought-provoking sayings and adages, such as the following quote from his first edition:

 "Relation without friendship, friendship without power, power without will, will without effect, effect without profit, & profit without virtue, are not worth a farto."— Ben Franklin - Poor Richard's Almanack, 1733